keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

----
+--
 title: "Cheat Sheet: Best Practices"
 permalink: /tutorial/onboarding/cheat-sheet/
 ---

-In the diverse landscape of Keboola, the nature and design of your use-case may vary widely.
-Whether you are orchestrating the automation of your data pipeline processing through Flows or configuring components like data sources, data destinations, applications, or transformations, this document serves as a guide to essential best practices.
-Regardless of the intricacies of your project, these recommendations aim to optimize your workflow and ensure a smooth experience with the core building blocks of a standard use case in Keboola.
+How you use Keboola can differ significantly.
+From setting up automated data pipelines with Flows to managing components such as data sources, destinations, apps, or transformations, this guide outlines key best practices to improve your workflow and enhance your experience, no matter the complexity of your project.

 * TOC
 {:toc}

-## Extracting Data from Sources
+## Data Source Extraction
-### User Credentials
+### Using the Right Credentials
-When working with data source components in Keboola, proper authorization is crucial.
-This involves providing credentials and connection details for source databases or relevant tokens and API keys for extracting data from services.
-It is advisable to use technical user credentials created specifically for Keboola integrations, as using the credentials of a real person may present challenges related to permissions, potential changes or terminations, and password resets.
+When using Keboola's source connectors, correct authorization is important: credentials and connection details for source databases, or tokens and API keys for services.
+It's best to use technical user credentials made just for Keboola integrations to provent problems with permission, account changes, or password resets that personal credentials might cause.

-### Accessibility of Data Sources
+### Making Data Sources Available
-Ensure that the data sources you intend to integrate are accessible from the Keboola platform.
-Internal databases running on on-premise servers or private clouds may not be accessible by default.
-In such cases, consider whitelisting Keboola's IP addresses, establishing an SSH tunnel (if supported by the Keboola component), or requesting Keboola to set up a VPN server.
-Collaboration with administrators or owners of the data source on your side, coupled with support from the Keboola team, will help address any accessibility issues.
+Make sure Keboola can reach the data sources you want to use.
+Databases on internal servers or in private clouds might not be accessible by default.
+In such cases, whitelist Keboola's IP addresses, establish an SSH tunnel (if supported by the Keboola component), or request Keboola to set up a VPN server.
+Your data source's administrators or owners along with Keboola's support team can solve any access problems.

-### What You're Extracting
+### Choosing What to Extract
-When integrating typical data sources such as MS SQL Server, PostgreSQL, MySQL, or services like Google Analytics and Facebook Ads, resist the temptation to extract everything without evaluating necessity.
-This approach can lead to unnecessary credit spending.
-It is recommended to initially extract a limited batch of data to verify its relevance before proceeding with a full replication of the entire data history from the source.
+Before pulling data from sources like MS SQL Server, PostgreSQL, MySQL, Google Analytics, or Facebook Ads, think carefully about what you really need.
+Don't waste credits.
+Start with a small batch to check its usefulness before fully replicating your data source's history.

 ### Incremental Fetching and Loading
 **Incremental fetching:** Keboola's ability to read data from the source in increments, either through specific parameters or Keboola's incremental fetching